The Revival Cycles M-Unit Troubleshooting procedure

 The most common issue we field here involves the inability to enter the Setup Mode due to changes Motogadget has made to the setup procedure and there are other setup features that have changed as well.

 Prior to Firmware update 1032 - 9.2 Starting setup Put the bike in an upright position to its main stand.
 To start the setup, press the horn pushbutton 3 times briefly immediately after switching on the ignition.
 A successful setup start is displayed by a brief blinker flashing.
 If the horn sounds, please press the pushbutton faster.

 Firmware update 1032 and on - Put the bike in an upright position to its main stand.
 To start the setup, press and hold the horn pushbutton while switching ignition on.
 A setup start is displayed by a brief blinker flashing.
 After this, you can release the horn pushbutton.

-Bluetooth connectivity issues can be very challenging, this involves software and hardware that is beyond the field of motorcycle mechanical theory and our ability to fully troubleshoot.
+Bluetooth connectivity issues can be challenging to solve, this involves software and hardware that is beyond the field of motorcycle mechanical theory and our ability to fully troubleshoot.
 If the phone is a brand new model the app may not have been updated to include the phone.
 If the m.Unit is hidden under a dense material it may not be able to consistently pick up the signal or a phone tucked in a pocket may not provide a clear signal.
 Radio Frequency Interference may interrupt the signal.

-Begin with the Battery Test:
+Electrical : Begin with the Battery Test:

 Always begin troubleshooting with a quick battery test.
 I can't stress this enough, a low or malfunctioning battery can produce a variety of mysterious symptoms and you can save a lot of time by first confirming that your battery is in good functioning condition, eliminating that as a variable straight away.